This is a personal photo log of living in Hilo in January and February 2008 and news stories that impacted Hilo.

 SCIENCE FAIR IN HILO

-We visited 'Imiloa Astronomy Center on Sunday and were treated to an awesome collection of student project displays for the science fair.
+We visited 'Imiloa Astronomy Center on Sunday and were treated to an fantastic collection of student project displays for the science fair.

 Hilo Science Fair in Hilo Science Fair in Hilo

 The projects were very well presented and we were sorry not to be able to read every one of them.
-The thing that most struck us about them was how closely they were related to things that impact us daily in Hawaii.
-There was a project to create a solar oven , to desalinate sea water with solar energy, to trap coqui frogs, to use mulch instead of herbecide.
+We were struck with how closely the projects were related to things that impact us daily in Hawaii.
+There was a project to create a solar oven , to desalinate sea water with solar energy, to trap coqui frogs, to use mulch instead of herbicide.
 I wanted to take notes!
-My take away from the couple of hours we spent reading their charts and findings was, the kids around here are very impressive.
+After a couple of hours of reading the charts and experimental findings we came to the conclusion that the kids on this island are very impressive.

 HAZE IN HILO CONTINUES